1Bugivugi/fend-project-memory-game/README.md

 ## Usage

 In this game you've got 16 cards, 8 pairs, match them all to win!
+In order to play either download the repo and open up index.html OR go here https://1bugivugi.github.io/fend-project-memory-game/

 ## Contributing